 Mitigate Potential Client Fears

-Because your value proposition canvas is based on real results and metrics, your sales team has a stronger point from which to pitch.
+When your value proposition canvas is based on real results and metrics, your sales team has a stronger point from which to pitch.
 They can more easily anticipate potential objections and answer questions in the initial sales presentation.
 By allowing the sales team to set realistic expectations, your prospects might be less resistant to change and more willing to try something that will provide tangible benefits.

 Entering New Markets

-If you’re planning to enter a new market or target new customers with your existing products, a value proposition canvas can help you assess which ones to target.
+If you are planning to enter a new market or target new customers with your existing products, a value proposition canvas can help you assess which ones to target.
 Since you already have an idea of your product’s benefits from your value map, you can create new customer profiles based on the new market.